ayselrasul/data_mid_bootcamp_project_classification/README.md

 - As final methods,removing outliers,adding features and balancing train data were selected,LR remained constant,KNN classifier and tree models increased

 ### Observation:

--In all methods LR remained constant,but still has highest score,so it is best model that fits data -
+- In all methods LR remained constant,but still has highest score,so it is best model that fits data -
 -